Adjoa/friendly-journey/README.md

 # friendly-journey

 ### Description
-Demonstrates the use of the role and profiles Puppet design pattern to configure a pair of active-passive load balancers using HAProxy and Keepalived to route traffic to a small cluster of webservers.
+Demonstrates the use of the 'role and profiles' Puppet design pattern to configure a pair of active-passive load balancers using HAProxy and Keepalived to route traffic to a small cluster of webservers.